MayaReinart/reinart-dev/public/maya_reinart_cv.md

 ## Summary

-Backend developer with 4+ years of professional Python experience and a prior background in C++/IoT.
-I focus on building maintainable, observable systems — especially around structured data, templating pipelines, and developer-facing tools.
-I work best on small, thoughtful teams with strong communication and clear ownership.
+Backend developer with 5 years of professional Python experience and a prior background in C++/IoT.
+I strive to build maintainable, observable systems, and enjoy working with data, AI integration, and developer-facing tools.
+I work best in small to medium, thoughtful teams with strong communication and clear ownership.
 Remote-only.
 Asynchronous-first teams preferred.

 Strong experience with FastAPI, PostgreSQL (SQLAlchemy, Alembic), Docker, GitHub Actions, and AWS Lambda/ECS.
-Heavy exposure to OpenXML and `.docx` generation (via `python-docx`, `html2docx`, and XML manipulation).
+Considerable exposure to OpenXML and `.docx` generation (via `python-docx`, `html2docx`, and XML manipulation).
 Familiar with frontend codebases (React/TypeScript), observability tooling (Grafana, DataDog), and prompt-tuned OpenAI LLMs (via LlamaIndex).
-Always reviews AI-generated code.

-Currently deepening skills in Terraform, Prometheus, and backend security — aiming for long-term growth toward systems design and staff-level thinking.

 ---